Fixed Asset Management and Compliance Training Course

 - Classify and configure fixed assets in accordance with IFRS regulations.

-- Apply suitable depreciation and amortization methods.
+- Apply suitable depreciation and amortization methodologies.

 - Ensure adherence to financial reporting and audit standards.